vibenoder/Nano-Noder/README.md

 # Nano-Noder
 Easy &amp; Fast setup of Nano Node + User-Friendly Representative Account Setup + Web Dashboard (nanonoder.com)

-Even Users with just very basic Linux knowledge can run a Nano Node with this tool.
-Beginner friendly + complete automation
+Even Users with just very basic Linux knowledge can run a Nano Node (Even Rep Node) with this tool.
+Beginner friendly

 Get a new Linux Server with Ubuntu OS.
 Login to your terminal via SSH.